The defense

 Deal analysis

-1- When declarer shows a Poignée, can I play trump?
+1 – When declarer shows a Poignée, can I lead trumps?

-When we try to make the declarer to ruff, the goal we want to reach is either to void or reduce his trumps, or to obtain profitable overtrumpings or uppercuts.
-When none of these objectives are reachable, making the declarer to ruff becomes a useless line of play.
-Let's imagine a declarer with the following hand :
+When we try to force declarer to ruff, our aim is either to shorten his trumps, to exhaust them entirely, or to create profitable overruffs or uppercuts.
+When none of these goals can realistically be achieved, forcing declarer to ruff becomes pointless.
+Imagine a declarer with the following hand :

 21-20-19-18-17-12-11-9-8-6-3-2-1